-We identify each issuer by a letter (e.g., Issuer A).
+We identify each issuer by a letter (e.g., Issuer A) and industry sector.
 Each deficiency could relate to several auditing standards, but we reference the PCAOB standard that most directly relates to the requirement with which the firm did not comply.